 And a photo of a bird you identify as a hummingbird can lead down the road to a real green connection when a search leads to Operation Ruby Throat and involvement in the worldwide quest to document and save hummingbirds.
 A simple backyard nature walk can lead to learning, fun and, if we're lucky, real change.

-For more information on the world of nature, both around your home and beyond, check out the links on the next page.
+For more information on the world of nature, both around your home and beyond, check out the links below.